TV chef Nigella Lawson's husband cautioned by police for assault

 Lawson, daughter of former Chancellor of the Exchequer (finance minister) Nigel Lawson, married Saatchi in 2003 after her first husband, journalist John Diamond, died of throat cancer.
 She has two teenage children, Cosima and Bruno, from her first marriage.

-Saatchi’s comments on Monday downplaying the incident unleashed a storm of comments on Twitter and in the print media, describing his defence of his behavior as “bizarre” while others criticized the lack of action taken against him.
+Saatchi’s comments on Monday downplaying the incident unleashed a storm of comments on Twitter and in the print media, describing his defence of his behaviour as “bizarre” while others criticised the lack of action taken against him.

-Saatchi told London’s Evening Standard, for which he writes a column, that he recognized the impact of the pictures but said they conveyed the wrong impression.
+Saatchi told London’s Evening Standard, for which he writes a column, that he recognised the impact of the pictures but said they conveyed the wrong impression.

 “There was no grip.
 It was a playful tiff.
 The pictures are horrific but give a far more drastic and violent impression of what took place,” said Saatchi, who ran the world’s largest advertising agency Saatchi & Saatchi with his brother in the 1980s.